reymon359/how-to-live/advices/Do one thing and do it well/index.md

 ---
 name: 'Do one thing and do it well'
-Categories: ['Goals', 'Optimization', 'Productivity', 'Focus', 'Choices']
+Categories: ['Goals', 'Planning', 'Optimization', 'Productivity', 'Focus', 'Choices']
 ---
 # Do one thing and do it well